-- Alarm or Fearful Barking: If your dog isn't just barking when they're at home, then chances are, they aren't defending their territory so much as expressing fear.
+- Alarm or fearful barking: If your dog isn't just barking when they're at home, then chances are, they aren't defending their territory so much as expressing fear.
 This is your dog's way of saying, "Hey human, look at that scary thing and take care of me, please."

-- Greeting or Playful Barking: If your dog barks whenever another dog or a human approaches, it might just be his way of saying hello.
+- Greeting or playful barking: If your dog barks whenever another dog or a human approaches, it might just be his way of saying hello.
 If this is the case, your dog's body language will be happy and excited (think a wagging tail and maybe even a happy jump).

-- Attention Seeking Barking: Does your dog bark when things aren't going 100% his way?
+- Attention seeking barking: Does your dog bark when things aren't going 100% his way?
 Like when he gives you the "let's go outside and play" vibes and you ignore them?
 Or when another dog at the dog park isn't feeling the game of tug he's trying to get started?
 If so, your dog is suffering from a growling hunger for attention and it's manifesting as a bark.

-- Anxious or Compulsive Barking: Finally, some dogs bark because of an underlying emotional issue.
+- Anxious or compulsive barking: Finally, some dogs bark because of an underlying emotional issue.
 Dogs who suffer from separation anxiety will bark a lot any time they're left alone (unlike plain old lonely dogs, however, dogs with separation anxiety will often have other symptoms too, like depression, destructiveness, or potty-related accidents).
 Some dogs are compulsive barkers and their excessive barking often seems to have no purpose whatsoever.
 These dogs will often exhibit other compulsive behaviors like running in circles repetitively.

 How to train a dog to stop barking at the door

-According to the Humane Society, there are a few methods you can try when training away excessive barking.
+Fortunately, there are a few methods you can try when training away excessive barking.

 To help drive home the idea that barking = bad and quiet = good, be ready to shower your dog with praise and treats and love when he does finally stop the bark-fest.
 This will teach him that quiet behavior when there's a knock at the door gets him more of what he wants than barking does.